panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 }
 ```

-Then, let's say that you'd like to double 3 times the number `5`:
+Then, let's double 3 times the number `5`:

 ```javascript
 delayDouble(5)